stijn-dejongh/lovecraft_public_domain/raw_converts/sh.md

 it sometimes completely merges itself.
 It might be actively hostile, or it might be dictated merely by blind motives of self-preservation.
-In any case such a monster must of necessity be in our scheme of things an anomaly and an intruder, whose extirpation forms a primary duty with every man not an enemy to the world&rsquo;s life, health, and sanity.
+In any case such a monster must of necessity be in our scheme of things an anomaly and an intruder, whose extirpation forms a primary duty with every man not an enemy to the world's life, health, and sanity.

   What baffled us was our utter ignorance of the aspect in which we might encounter the thing.
 No sane person had even seen it, and few had ever felt it definitely.
-It might be pure energy&mdash;a form ethereal and outside the realm of substance&mdash;or it might be partly material; some unknown and equivocal mass of plasticity, capable of changing at will to nebulous approximations of the solid, liquid, gaseous, or tenuously unparticled states.
+It might be pure energy--a form ethereal and outside the realm of substance--or it might be partly material; some unknown and equivocal mass of plasticity, capable of changing at will to nebulous approximations of the solid, liquid, gaseous, or tenuously unparticled states.
 The anthropomorphic patch of mould on the floor, the form of the yellowish vapour, and the curvature of the tree-roots